nuha14m/NeuralNetwork/README.md

 # NeuralNetwork
-simple NN trained on the MNIST dataset
+simple nueral network trained on the MNIST dataset